Mortal/csaudk-submitj/tasks/median/README.md

   * 1 point for correct algorithm
   * 1 extra point for correct and fast algorithm

-An algorithm that spends O(log N) time per insertion and O(1) time to return the median is fast enough for the extra point.
+An algorithm that spends O(log N) time per operation is fast enough for the extra point.

 **Hint** for the fast solution: Use two priority queues